HaywireInteractive/OnAllFronts-Public/README.md

 - Soldiers being revived who should be dead
 - Soldiers being healed much faster than they should be able to

-ProjectM aims to eliminate these unrealistic occurrences while keeping the game fun.
+On All Fronts aims to eliminate these unrealistic occurrences while keeping the game fun.
 It mainly does this by leveraging AI to do the not-so-fun stuff such as:
 - Moving soldiers to the frontlines
 - Defending all areas of interest, even those with little activity
 - Logistics